What the F? Reference Letter vs Letter of Support

 Letters of Support

 According to the NIH fellowship instructions (Forms F), letters of support should be submitted by those collaborators, consultants, or advisors who plan to contribute to the scientific development of the applicant or contribute in the execution of the applicant’s planned project and research training.
-A collaborator in a neighboring lab or at another institution, the director of a core institutional resource that will be used (i.e., mouse facility or biobank), or a scientist who may train you on a specific technique are examples of those an applicant may want to request a letter of support from.
-The letter should include specific details on how the individual (or resource) will contribute to the fellow’s project and/or training.
-It is often helpful and expedites the process if the applicant drafts the initial letter.
+A collaborator in a neighboring lab or at another institution, the director of a core institutional resource that will be used (i.e., mouse facility or biobank), or a scientist who may train you on a specific technique are examples of those you may want to request a letter of support from.
+The letter should include specific details on how the individual (or resource) will contribute to your project and/or training.
+It is often helpful and expedites the process if you draft the initial letter.

 Letters of support are not a required component of an NRSA fellowship application.
 However, those who do plan to submit them may include up to 6 pages of letters of support which are compiled into one PDF and uploaded as a single application component.